-Dear investors, Sovereign Gold Bond Scheme 2023 Series IV application form PDF available at rbi.org.in.
-If you want to invest in the new SGB scheme series 4 of central government, then you can apply online.
-You can even download Sovereign Gold Bond Scheme 4th series registration form PDF, perform KYC, check eligibility criteria, features, nomination facility etc. Read this article till the end to know about how to download SGB scheme 4.0 form PDF and complete details regarding the scheme.
+New tranche of SGBs under Sovereign Gold Bond Scheme 2023-24 [Series IV] has been launched by central govt in consultation with Reserve Bank of India (RBI).
+Dear investors, if you want to invest in the new SGB scheme series 4, then you can apply online at www.rbi.org.in.
+You can even download Sovereign Gold Bond Scheme registration form PDF, perform KYC, check eligibility criteria, features etc, so read this article till the end.

 As per RBI instructions "Every application must be accompanied by the 'PAN Number' issued by the Income Tax Department to the investor(s)" as the PAN number of the first/ sole applicant is mandatory.